neogeographica/chaintool/docs/configuration.rst

 Completions "Style"
 -------------------

 When it comes to the chaintool-specific setup, an interactive configuration process is available (similar to the shortcuts setup).
 Unfortunately there's one bit of information that chaintool can't reliably detect on its own, so you'll need to figure it out.
-The question is this: is your shell currently using the ``bash-completion`` package, version 2.2 or later?
+The question is this: is your shell currently using the "bash-completion" package, version 2.2 or later?

-The ``bash-completion`` package does not enable the basic autocompletion feature -- that's intrinsically part of the bash shell -- but it builds on it.
-If a recent-enough version of ``bash-completion`` is present, chaintool can use it to allow autocompletions to be enabled immediately for a newly created shortcut script, without requiring you to open a new shell.
+The bash-completion package does not enable the basic autocompletion feature -- that's intrinsically part of the bash shell -- but it builds on it.
+If a recent-enough version of bash-completion is present, chaintool can use it to allow autocompletions to be enabled immediately for a newly created shortcut script, without requiring you to open a new shell.

-You can determine your ``bash-completion`` situation by entering this at your bash shell prompt:
+You can determine your bash-completion situation by entering this at your bash shell prompt:

 .. code-block:: bash

    type __load_completion >/dev/null 2>&1 && echo yep

-If you see "yep" printed, then you do in fact currently have ``bash-completion`` active, and it's version 2.2 or later.
+If you see "yep" printed, then you do in fact currently have bash-completion active, and it's version 2.2 or later.
 If this is the case, you can configure "dynamic" completions in the process described below.
 Otherwise, you must use "old style" completions.

 Setup
 -----